Blink (U.V.U.K. song)

 "Blink" is a song by English dance-pop duo U.V.U.K.
 It was released as the group's second single on March 27, 2012 through Robbins Entertainment.
-The song was written by Eric Sanicola, Damon Sharpe, and Shanna Crooks, and it was produced by Sanicola and Sharpe.
+The song was written by Eric Sanicola, Damon Sharpe, and Shanna Crooks, and produced by Sanicola and Sharpe.
 The lyrics of the song are about enjoying and making the best of life and not wanting to miss any of it.